The HTTP Plug-in

 If your server application uses some other mechanism for session tracking (e.g. URL rewriting or hidden parameters), the script will have to capture and resend the appropriate token.
 The TCPProxy goes to some lengths to identify and record these tokens.

-If an HTTPRequest is wrapped in a Test, the plug-in contributes additional statistics, including the HTTP status code, the response body length, and additional connection timing information.
+If an HTTPRequest is instrumented with a Test, the plug-in contributes additional statistics, including the HTTP status code, the response body length, and additional connection timing information.
 These statistics appear in the console and are recorded to the process data log.
-If multiple HTTPRequests are wrapped in a Test, the status code of the last response is recorded.
+If several HTTPRequests are instrumented within the same Test (e.g. they are called within an instrumented function), the status code of the last response is recorded.

 Controlling the HTTPPlugin